BHFock/git-cl/docs/design-notes.md

 Utility functions handle conversions between these forms, ensuring that paths are always correct regardless of the user’s current working directory.
 This is essential for features like showing `git cl status` from a subfolder while still storing metadata in `.git/cl.json` relative to the repository root.

+#### Error Handling and Exit Codes

+`git-cl` exits with code `0` on success and non-zero codes on errors.
+Error messages are printed to `stderr`.
+Some functions terminate execution immediately on fatal errors using [sys.exit()](https://docs.python.org/3/library/sys.html#sys.exit), ensuring no partial metadata changes are written.

-### Colour Output
+#### Colour Output

 Output of `git cl st` is coloured by default.
 This uses [colorama](https://pypi.org/project/colorama/).
 The output is uncoloured if colorama is not available, if the output is redirected/piped or if coloured output is switched off via flag or environment variable.

+### User Interface

-### Command Parsing
+#### Command Parsing

 - Uses argparse to define subcommands like add, remove, stage, commit, stash, unstash, branch, etc.

-### Error Handling and Exit Codes

-`git-cl` exits with code `0` on success and non-zero codes on errors.
-Error messages are printed to `stderr`.
-Some functions terminate execution immediately on fatal errors using [sys.exit()](https://docs.python.org/3/library/sys.html#sys.exit), ensuring no partial metadata changes are written.

-### Workflow Support
+#### Workflow Support

 Supports a branch workflow:
 - Stash all changelists.
 - Create a new branch.
 - Unstash a specific changelist.

-### Validation and Safety
+#### Validation and Safety

 - Validates changelist names against reserved Git terms.
 - Sanitises file paths and checks for dangerous characters.
 - Handles edge cases like missing files, untracked files, and merge conflicts.

+## Common Implementation Patterns

+### Utility Function Convention
+- All utilities use `clutil_` prefix
+- Path sanitization pattern
+- Atomic metadata operations

+### Error Handling Strategies
+- Immediate exit on fatal errors
+- Rollback on partial failures
+- User-friendly error messages

+### Git Integration Patterns
+- Status parsing
+- Path conversion workflows
+- Safe git command execution

 ## Data Flow and Operations

-### Changelist Lifecycle
+### File Lifecycle Management

-- Creation → Modification → Staging → Committing → Deletion.
+- File addition/removal patterns
+- Path normalization workflow

+### Metadata Operations
+- JSON structure evolution
+- Locking strategies
+- Backup/recovery approaches

+### Git Integration Points
+- Status synchronization
+- Conflict detection
+- Branch state management

 ### Stashing Workflow